Guide to Teaching English in Chiang Mai, Thailand

 Food and Drink

-Eat like the locals do and you will spend no more than 100 baht per day, but frequent the many places catering to tourists and your costs will spiral.
-You should spend no more than 4,000 baht per week even if you drink
+Eat like the locals do and you will spend no more than US$15, but frequent the many places catering to tourists and your costs will spiral.
+You should spend no more than $125 baht per week even if you drink

 a lot of alcohol and eat every day in western establishments.

-A new moped will cost you 30,000 baht; second hand motorbikes can be had for as little as 10,000.
+Search bangkok.craigslist.co.th for the costs of mopeds.
 However, if you are reluctant to risk life and limb on the roads then songthaews will take you anywhere inside

-Chiang Mai for 10 baht and tuk tuks will take you in and around the city for between 30 and 100 baht.
+Chiang Mai is about 20 baht (50 cents) and tuk tuks will take you in and around the city for between 40 and 100 baht (US$1-US$2.85) depending upon the distance.

-Note: to find the current value of the Thai baht see the.Oanda.com Currency Converter.
+Note: To find the exact current value of the Thai baht see your favorite currency converter.